Where to Watch Fourth of July Fireworks

 Bloomington

-Celebrate Independence Day at Bloomington's Summer Fete at Normandale Lake Park on July 3, which starts at 5 p.m. and winds down at 10:30
+Commemorate Independence Day with a grand fireworks display at the Summer Fete in Bloomington's Normandale Lake Park on July 3.
+Festivities begin at 5 p.m. and conclude at 10:30 p.m., culminating with a fireworks show at nightfall.

 Cannon Falls

-The Cannon Valley Fair is a hometown favorite with a fun-filled midway, grandstand demolition derbies and more.
-See the fireworks display July 4 at dusk.
+The Cannon Valley Fair is a beloved community event featuring a lively midway, grandstand demolition derbies, and additional entertainment.
+The fireworks display will occur on the fairgrounds July 4 at dusk.

 Duluth